Assessment Department

-The Assessment Department maintains an inventory of all parcels in the Town of Perinton in order to establish an assessed value for the equitable distribution of property taxes.
-All properties are currently assessed at 100% of market value.
+The Assessment Office maintains an inventory of all parcels in the Town of Perinton in order to establish an assessed value for the equitable distribution of property taxes.

-In accordance with rules and regulations set forth in New York Real Property Tax Law, the Town of Perinton participates in a cyclical assessment program.
-Cyclical reassessment involves the systematic analysis of all properties in the municipality each year to determine if they reflect current market values and makes adjustments where necessary.
-Assessment changes may also be made due to change in use, and/or issuance of a building permit for new construction, remodeling, or demolition.
+In accordance with rules and regulations set forth in New York Real Property Tax Law, the Town of Perinton participates in an annual assessment program.
+Annual reassessment involves the systematic analysis of all properties in the municipality each year to determine if they reflect current market values and making adjustments where necessary.
+Assessment changes may also be made due to change in use, and/or issuance of a building permit for new construction or demolition.

 What is an Assessment?